Winding of geodesic rays chosen by a harmonic measure: Introduction

 \Cref{laws-projected-weak} below is more general, for it only assumes $i$ to be locally bounded.
 As observed earlier in Example 2., it is particularly relevant when $i$ is the homological projection to a hyperbolic manifold with a cusp.
 We prove a weak law of large numbers (WLLN), and a central limit theorem (CLT) encapsulating that of \Cref{laws-projected}.

-\begin{thm}[limit laws for geodesic rays II] Let $\Omega$ be a proper geodesic hyperbolic metric space, and $\Gamma$ a finitely generated subgroup of isometries of $\Omega$.
+\begin{thm}[limit laws for geodesic rays II] Let $\Omega$ be a proper geodesic hyperbolic metric space \details{with a basepoint}, and $\Gamma$ a finitely generated subgroup of isometries of $\Omega$.
 Fix a \emph{locally bounded} $\Gamma$-equivariant map $i: \Omega\rightarrow \R^d$.
-Let $\nu$ be a Furstenberg measure on $\partial \Omega$ for some non-elementary probability measure $\mu$ on $\Gamma$.\begin{itemize} \item \emph{(WLLN)} If $\mu$ has finite first moment, then as $\xi$ varies with law $\nu$, we have the convergence in probability
+Let $\nu$ be a Furstenberg measure on $\partial \Omega$ for some non-elementary probability measure $\mu$ on $\Gamma$.\begin{itemize} \item \emph{(WLLN)} If $\mu$ has finite first moment, then as $\xi$ varies with law $\nu$, we have the convergence in probability \details{ }for some vector $e_{\nu}\in \R^d$.